14 College Event Ideas Students Will Actually Attend

 Invite philosophers, activists, lecturers, writers, entrepreneurs, and other exciting speakers to visit campus and share their life advice.
 Survey students to connect with them and discover what they care about most.

 Host TED Talks regularly on campus and encourage audience engagement at events.
 Promote events on social media.
-Provide potential attendees with a biography of the speaker, their accomplishments, and the unique perspective they bring to the table.
+Provide potential attendees with a biography of the speaker, their accomplishments, and the unique perspective they bring.

 7. Host recurring events that connect students with alumni.